US stocks rise broadly, remain on track for weekly gains

 All 11 industry sectors in the benchmark S&P 500 rose, though makers of household goods and utilities, which are typically considered less risky investments, lagged the market.
-U.S. crude oil prices rose 3.1%.
+U.S. crude oil prices rose 3.5%, helping push up energy sector stocks.
+Exxon Mobil rose 1.4%.

+Smaller company stocks also notches solid gains, pushing the Russell 2000 index 1.9% higher.

 The Fed has been the main focus for investors as they try to figure out whether the central bank’s plan to cool the hottest inflation in four decades will work or possibly trip an already slowing economy into a recession.
 Stocks spent July and part of August gaining ground on hopes that the Fed would ease up on its interest rate hikes, but slumped over the last few weeks as it became clear the central bank remained resolute in raising rates.